entertaining the italian way cooking class recipes

 -

-Parmigiana is the ultimate comfort food.
-Traditionally made with deep fried aubergine, we find, however, no compromise to the taste by baking the aubergine with olive oil at a high heat (and slightly less calories and effort).
 Scamorza is a smoked mozzarella that is hung up to extract its liquid.
 It works fantastically in this dish as it doesn’t add the excess liquid mozzarella would.
 The result is a dish that is luxuriously rich and not watery.
-If you cannot find Scamorza then Mozzarella is absolutely fine but we would recommend slicing it into thin slices and draining the slices in a colander with a little salt to remove some of the liquid.
+If you cannot find Scamorza then good quality buffalo Mozzarella is absolutely fine but we would recommend slicing it into thin slices and draining the slices in a colander with a little salt to remove some of the liquid.
+We like to use smoked scamorza for a little extra flavour.
+We bake our aubergines in the oven, but traditionally, they are deep fried so remember to be generous with the olive oil when baking them.

 -